Hospitality Management, HND (Part Time)

 - Human Resource Management

 Learning will also be enriched by industry visits for each unit where learners will have an opportunity to experience and observe different hospitality sectors.
-There will be 2-3 visits each year, some visits will incur a cost of up to 25 pounds.
+There will be 2-3 visits each year, some visits will incur a cost.

 Each unit will incorporate a variety of assessment methods and will have between 2-5 separate tasks to complete to achieve the full unit credit.